bbcawodu/nav-online-backend/documentation/presence_health/HTTP_server_API/browsing_session_data_HTTP_REST_endpoint_README.md

         - "max_date" - Maximum date for the date_created column of the presence_browsing_session_data table
             - Must be given in "YYYY-MM-DD" format

-- The response will be a JSON document with the following format:
+- The response body will be JSON formatted text with the following format:
     ```
     {
         "Data": [